WinsonTruong/SEC_ethics/README.txt

 (2) What types of ethical violations are clearly unethical in the eyes of stakeholders?

-This project aims to see if there exists public information that can be properly wrangled and analyzed such that a relationship between biolation and corporate performance exists.
+This project aims to see if there exists public information that can be properly wrangled and analyzed such that a relationship between violation and corporate performance exists.